 You only need two things to build your watering station

 You’ll need a bag of stones and a container that holds water in order to make the watering station.
-You can choose any kind of stones.
-For this particular watering station I used medium to large sized rounded stones I bought from our local plant nursery.
+You can choose any kind of stone.
+For this particular watering station, I used medium to large-sized rounded stones I bought from our local plant nursery.
 In the past I’ve used those glass decor stones you find in craft stores and they worked well.
-The stones should be large enough to provide a safe area to for bugs to sit while still being able to reach the water.
+The stones should be large enough to provide a safe area for bugs to sit while still being able to reach the water.

 Build your waterer in three easy steps!